MiguelGarcia-SWE/MiguelGarcia-SWE/README.md

 So im exploring the workings of OpenGL, GLSL, OpenCV, Raylib, and Vulkan!

 I’m passionate about PC building, game development, robotics, and always expanding my technical skill set through hands-on projects and experimentation.
-Fun Fact: 🐾 I have three catsm
+Fun Fact: 🐾 I have three cats